CrowdStrike/falconpy/README.md

 Details regarding supported operating systems and Python versions, and project security and testing procedures can be found [here](https://github.com/CrowdStrike/falconpy/blob/main/SECURITY.md).

 ### Components
-The CrowdStrike Falcon SDK for Python provides two distinct methods for interacting with CrowdStrike's Falcon APIs:
+The CrowdStrike Falcon SDK for Python provides two distinct methods for interacting with CrowdStrike's API:

 - [Service Classes](#service-classes) - each Service Class represents a single CrowdStrike API service collection providing an interface to the operations available within that service collection.
 - [The Uber Class](#the-uber-class) - an all-in-one class that provides a singular interface for all operations in every CrowdStrike API service collection.